 While there are many ways to get started, with books, tutorials or diving right in with Nuke, I would recommend learning the basic Python Syntax first.

-At the moment, Nuke and many other other VFX applications are using a version of Python 2.
-Python 3 also exists, but it not at the moment a standard for VFX.
+At the moment, Nuke and many other VFX applications are using a version of Python 2.
+Python 3 also exists, but it is not at the moment a standard for VFX.

 The VFX Platform, a list of tools published by the Visual Effects Society, lists Python 2.7.x as the reference for 2015, so that’s what we’ll be looking at.

 Reads: Python 2 VS Python 3, VFX Platform

 (Edit 2021: Python 3 is now the standard)